rekfuki/eywa/app/public/static/docs/executions/overview.md

 #### Executions
+> This page focuses on looking at executions using the website.
+Documentation for the REST API can be found [here](/api-docs/?urls.primaryName=execution-tracker#/Timeline/getTimeline)

 Executions are like timelines of each function invocation.
 Whenever you make a request to your function either synchronously or asynchronously, the entire journey of your request is tracked throughout the system until the result is returned.